hx2A/py5website/tutorials/py5-modes.rst

 .. admonition:: Side Note

+    Combining ``settings`` and ``setup`` functions requires py5 to have access to the function source code via Python's builtin ``inspect`` library.
+If you are running py5 code out of a Jupyter Notebook or a python souce file, it should work correctly.
+If you happen to be manually typing code into the generic Python REPL, it won't work.

+.. admonition:: One More Side Note

     Much like you would do for a Processing Sketch, you may want to put supporting materials in a ``data`` subdirectory.
 A py5 Sketch will look for this relative to the current working directory.
-You can find out what the current working directory is and change it with the ``os`` standard library.
+You can find out what the current working directory is and change it with Python's builtin``os`` library.

     .. code:: python